incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/withdrawal.md

 ---
-Description: Tutorial on how to withdraw pairs from pDEX.
+Description: Tutorial on how to withdraw liquidity from the pDEX.
 ---

 # Before Going Further